gomo/dynamic_scaffold/README.md

       end
     end

-    # You need to permit the new form parameters you inserted.
+    # IF You need to permit the new form parameters,  Call config.form.permit_params.
-    # And if necessary, add virtual attributes to the model.
     config.form.permit_params(:delete_image)

     # You can also add a note to the form field.